-At The JGP, we help state and local officials leverage civil legal aid to accomplish their policy and program goals, enabling people and communities to access housing, health care, safety, jobs, and many other basic necessities.
+At The Justice in Government Project (JGP), through training and technical assistance and our online Toolkit, we help state and local officials and their partners leverage civil legal aid to accomplish shared policy and program goals, enabling people and communities to access housing, health care, safety, jobs, and many other basic necessities.

-The big idea behind The Justice in Government Project is to embed civil legal aid into existing priorities, programs, and appropriations to ensure maximum benefit from dollars spent on low-and moderate-income people and communities.
-State and local government programs help people remove obstacles to employment, stabilize housing for needy families, escape domestic violence, halt elder abuse, respond to disasters, secure appropriate benefits, and more.
-Too often those programs do not include legal aid, but could achieve even better results if they did.
+The big idea behind The JGP is to embed civil legal aid into existing priorities, programs, and appropriations to increase effectiveness, efficiency, and fairness for low-and moderate-income people and communities.
+State and local government programs help people remove obstacles to employment for people with a criminal record, stabilize housing for needy families, escape domestic violence, halt elder abuse, respond to disasters, secure appropriate benefits, and more.
+Too often those programs do not include legal aid, but could achieve even better results and ensure maximum benefit from scarce public dollars if they did.

 Some ways that civil legal aid furthers government priorities:

-- Legal aid can improve peoples' health and help states
+Legal aid can improve peoples' health and help states reduce health care costs.

 As government officials discovered the hidden, additive power of legal aid to advance a wide range of federal goals and enhance program effectiveness, agencies began inviting legal aid providers to join these efforts as partners, grantees, and sub-grantees.

 The JGP works to replicate LAIR at the state level.